sarah-antillia/Tensorflow-Image-Segmentation-API/README.md

 6.2 Evaluation
 </h2>
 Please move to a <b>./projects/TensorflowAttentionUNet/MultipleMyeloma</b> folder,<br>
-and run the following bat file to evalute TTensorflowAttentionUNet model for MultipleMyeloma.<br>
+and run the following bat file to evalute TensorflowAttentionUNet model for MultipleMyeloma.<br>
 <pre>
 ./2.evaluate.bat
 </pre>